 The MDT oversees the maintenance of 11,758 miles of Interstate, primary, secondary, and urban roads.
 It also is responsible for the maintenance of 2,440 bridges on those roads.
-Fifty-nine of the heritage properties owned and administered by the MDT are components of that road and bridge system.
-Consequently, the maintenance of those facilities is critical to Montana.
+Sixty-two of the heritage properties owned and administered by the MDT are components of that road and bridge system.
+Consequently, the maintenance of those facilities is critical to Montana and the traveling public.
 It is also the responsibility of the MDT to serve the public by providing a transportation system and services that emphasize quality, safety, cost effectiveness, economic vitality and sensitivity to the environment.
+Two sites, the Aeronautics Operations Building (24LC1292) and the MacDonald Pass Airway Beacon (24PW1093) are associated with the state's airway transportation system.